arm/arm-toolchain/arm-software/linux/docs/GettingStarted.md

 ```

 When mixing both C/C++ and Fortran codes in a single application, it is
-important to to make sure that the Fortran runtime library is always linked in.
+important to make sure that the Fortran runtime library is always linked in.
 This can be ensured by using the `armflang` command for linking:

 ```